-- Fast Shutdown can be triggered by using the write command AT^SMSO parameter <fso>.
-Apart from that, Fast Shutdown can also be triggered by GPIO4 if AT^SCFG "Gpio/mode/FSR"="std" and AT^SCFG "MEShutdown/Fso" parameter <fso>="1".
-Both Fast Shutdown functions can be employed independently.
-The execute command AT^SMSO always causes an orderly Power Down indicated by ^SMSO: OFF, OK and "^SHUTDOWN" URC. - In all cases, when Fast Shutdown is performed, there are no responses such as "SMSO: OFF, OK, ERROR or ""SHUTDOWN" URC.
+- If AT^SCFG "MEShutdown/Fso" parameter <fso>="1" Fast Shutdown can be triggered via GPIO4 or via the execute command AT^SMSO. - When Fast Shutdown is performed, there are no responses such as ^SMSO: OFF, OK, ERROR or "^SHUT-DOWN" URC.
 Flash access cycles (writing/deleting) will be finalized, but there will no network deregistration, current settings will not be saved and there will be no further output on the interfaces.
 All other jobs will be deleted and logical data consistence cannot be guaranteed.